dwmkerr/hacker-laws/README.md

 Gall's Law implies that attempts to _design_ highly complex systems are likely to fail.
 Highly complex systems are rarely built in one go, but evolve instead from more simple systems.

 The classic example is the world-wide-web.
-In it's current state, it is a highly complex system.
+In its current state, it is a highly complex system.
 However, it was defined initially as a simple way to share content between academic institutions.
 It was very successful in meeting these goals and evolved to become more complex over time.

 See also: